Nation of Islam: Cosmogony and the Tribe of Shabazz

-According to Nation teaching, one of the god-scientists was a renegade and, 66 trillion years ago, tried to destroy the Earth with explosives.
-The resulting explosion forced a chunk of the Earth's mass into orbit, where it became the moon.
-One of the 13 tribes was trapped on the moon, where they died due to lack of water.
-The Nation also maintains that 15,000 years ago, the god-scientists wrote down knowledge of the future in a text, the Mother Book, parts of which have passed down in the Torah, Gospels, and Quran.

 Of the 12 tribes that remained on Earth, the most resilient was the Tribe of Shabazz, who settled in Egypt's Nile Valley and the area around Mecca in the Arabian peninsula.
 The Nation calls this region "East Asia", reflecting its belief that Asia and Africa were once a single continent.
-It was because they moved into the "jungles of East Asia" (i.e. Africa), Elijah Muhammad claimed, that members of this Original Asiatic Race developed Afro-textured hair.
-The Nation teaches that the Original Race were Muslims by their intrinsic nature, but that many created heretical deviations such as Hinduism; some of those who broke Islamic rules were exiled to North America, where they became the continent's native population.
+It was because they moved into the "jungles of East Asia" (i.e., Africa), Elijah Muhammad claimed, that members of this Original Asiatic Race developed Afro-textured hair.
+The Nation teaches that the members of this Original Race were Muslims by nature, but that many created heretical deviations, such as Hinduism.

 For the Nation, everyone not of West European genetic origin is a descendant of the Original Asiatic Race.
 In contrast to understandings of race held by most Americans, for the Nation, "black" does not simply mean those of Sub-Saharan African genetic descent, but all people of color, including Asians, North Africans, and Native Americans.
 Even some Eastern Europeans, such as Albanians, are considered descendants of the Original Asiatic Race.
-Elijah Muhammad for instance referred to "black, brown, yellow [and] red" people as collectively constituting "black mankind", which he then juxtaposed against the "white race".
+Elijah Muhammad, for instance, referred to "black, brown, yellow [and] red" people as collectively constituting "black mankind", which he then juxtaposed against the "white race".

-Myth of Yakub
+Story of Yakub

 The white race is not equal with darker people because the white race was not created by the God of Righteousness[...]
 Yakub, the father of the devil, made the white race, a race of devils[...]
 The white race is not made by nature to accept righteousness.
 They know righteousness, but they cannot be righteous.